xmunoz/dashboard/README.md

 pip install --editable .
 ```

-2. Set an environment variable
+Set an environment variable

 ```
 export FLASK_APP=dashboard
 ```

-3. Create `login.cfg` and put it in this directory.
+Create `login.cfg` and put it in this directory.

-4. `flask run`
+`flask run` and go to the browser.